Many seniors with dementia refuse to change clothes

 - Doesn’t notice or see stains or dirt

-And if your older adult is clean enough and comfortable, there’s no reason why they can’t wear the same outfit during the day as well as for sleeping at night if that’s what they prefer – especially if they’re wearing comfortable loungewear.
+And if your older adult is clean enough and comfortable, there’s no reason why they can’t wear the same outfit during the day as well as for sleeping at night – especially if they’re wearing comfortable loungewear.